DPT Application Requirements

 Degree and GPA

 A Bachelor's degree from a regionally accredited institution is required; any undergraduate major is acceptable.
-We look at multiple GPAs as a part of our admissions process, including overall, last 60 semester units (90 quarter units), and prerequisite courses.
-There is no minimum GPA required to be considered; however, the application process is competitive, so it is in your best interests to apply with a strong overall GPA - we recommend a minimum of 3.0.
+We consider multiple GPAs as part of our admissions process.
+Those GPAs include overall, last 60 semester units (90 quarter units), and prerequisite courses.
+There is no minimum GPA required to be considered; however, the application process is competitive.
+It is in your best interests to apply with a strong overall GPA - we recommend a minimum of 3.0.

 Letters of recommendation are required from three individuals who personally know the applicant and their abilities.
 At least one letter must be from a licensed physical therapist.
 Instructors of basic science coursework, health professionals, or employers are suggested for the other two.
-Letters must be submitted through PTCAS by the application deadline (see PTCAS References for more information).
+Letters must be submitted through PTCAS by the application deadline.

 Prerequisite Coursework

 Applicants are encouraged to complete all prerequisite courses prior to the application deadline.
-However, applicants may take up to three prerequisite courses after the summer term of the application cycle (e.g., after the summer 2025 term for students applying for summer 2026 entry), including a maximum of two prerequisite courses after the fall semester/quarter of the application cycle.
+However, applicants may take up to three prerequisite courses after the summer term of the application cycle.
+That includes a maximum of two after the fall semester/quarter.
+For example, applicants applying for summer 2027 may take up to three prerequisites after the summer 2026 term.
+That includes a maximum of two after the fall 2026 term.
 All prerequisite courses must be completed prior to enrollment in the program.
 For detailed information on prerequisite and recommended courses, please use the following link:

 Prerequisite Coursework